 We all know those perfect families who live next door.
 The ones where the children are always impeccably behaved.
 Never a tantrum or pouty face in sight.
 I guess that just adds fuel to the fire.
 How have I gone wrong, what do I need to do to be that perfect parent, with perfect children in a perfect house?

-Well, let me tell you something, this mama right here has had those days… when all I wanted to do was close by bedroom door, crawl under the duvet and cry.
+Well, let me tell you something, this mama right here has had those days… when all I wanted to do was close my bedroom door, crawl under the duvet and cry.
 And yes… Just CRY!

-Cry for my kids that are playing up, cry for my house that never seems to be clean, cry for the moments of utter exhaustion and frustration, when lifting my hand would be far easier than a gentle conversation.
+Cry for my kids that are playing up, for my house that never seems to be clean, for the moments of utter exhaustion and frustration, when lifting my hand would be far easier than a gentle conversation.
 Cry for feeling like I have failed my husband and children by becoming the Wicked Witch of the West.
 Cry for not knowing how to have more patience, and cry for not knowing what has become of ME!?

 This is when motherhood just seems to be too much!